phyllospadix/karinanielsen/content/authors/admin/_index.md

 ---
+bio:
-bio: Marine ecologist with a passion for coastal ecosystems.
+# Marine ecologist with a passion for coastal ecosystems.
 My research projects focus on the ecology, biodiversity, oceanography, and biogeochemistry of rocky shores and beaches from the wave-swept outer coast to estuaries.
 Themes include the impacts of climate change, including ocean/coastal acidification, global warming, and sea level rise; conservation; policy; climate adaptation.
+# dflkh
 education:
   courses:
   - course: PhD in Zoology